AdrMJ/front-end-projects/README.md

   I verified that my HTML elements were rendered correctly (Ensure that the 'if' and 'switch' statements correctly display alternate elements when the value changes).
 I utilized Jasmine to create spies for my services.
 I conducted tests on the subscription functionality.

 ## Future
-  I need to tidy up some code; it's currently disorganized and messy.
-Once I'm done, I'll proceed to publish the changes.
+  I have to organize and clean up some code as it's currently quite disorganized and messy.
+Once that's taken care of, I plan to move forward with publishing the changes.

 # Future
   This repository is a work in progress.
 More projects will be added in the future, and existing projects will be refined.